matajoh/chant/README.md

 # Marian Antiphons
-This repository contains settings of the marian antiphons, both individually and as a booklet for use in singing them throughout the liturgical year.
+This repository contains settings of Marian antiphons, both individually and as a booklet for use in singing them throughout the liturgical year.

 I am indebted to the [Gregorio](http://gregorio-project.github.io/index.html)